Supreme Court Strikes Down Trump Tariffs: What Happens Next

 What Happens if the Supreme Court Rules Against Trump’s Tariffs?

+This post has been updated here.
 SUMMARY If the Supreme Court rules against Trump’s tariff authority under IEEPA, he retains multiple alternatives.
 These include Section 232 for national security tariffs, Section 301 for unfair trade practices, other statutory provisions and non-tariff barriers.
-However, these options require more process, justification and targeted application than IEEPA’s sweeping powers.
-While the President wouldn’t be … Read more
+However, these options require more process, justification and targeted application than IEEPA’s sweeping … Read more

 California’s Transparency in Frontier AI Act: A New Standard for AI Safety